eser/sey/README.md

 # sey

-Simple javascript build tool with declarative configuration.
+Simple JavaScript build tool with declarative and easy configuration.
+It also has incremental build support which only rebuilds changed files to pace up the build process.

 ## Why sey